 The Glen started on the streets of Watkins Glen, NY in 1948.
 For racing fans, visit Watkins Glen International Speedway in the Spring through mid-fall.
 The Glen is known as the Mecca of North American road racing.
 Watkins Glen International Speedway is also a concert venue and hosts the Finger Lakes Wine Festival every Summer.
 I had the pleasure of visiting on the TBEX opening night party and taking a ride on the track after our trip to the wineries

 For nature lovers, Watkins Glen State Park hosts trails for hiking, camping grounds, fishing, and swimming.
 The park is home to 19 waterfalls!
 In 2015 Watkins Glen State Park placed third for USA Today’s Best State Park in the United States Reader’s Choice poll.
-These are just some activities I was able to participate in during my week in Corning and the Southern Finger Lakes Region.
+These are just some activities I was able to participate in during roughly 6 days visiting Corning, NY and the Southern Finger Lakes Region.
 I hope this Corning, NY travel guide inspired you to explore more of New York outside the city.
 For more things to do in Corning and the Southern Finger Lakes New York, visit their official site.